A Survey of Multimodal Hallucination Evaluation and Detection: Challenges and Future Directions

 \subsection{Explainable and Reliable Hallucination Evaluation}

 Hallucinations in VLMs often result from subtle misalignments between visual and textual modalities, involving complex, non-linear, and context-dependent interactions~\citep{rudin2019stop,yang2023language}.
-Developing explainability methods that can disentangle and trace these multi-modal reasoning processes remains a significant challenge~\citep{ben2024lvlm, yan2024evaluating}.
-As mentioned in Sec.~\ref{beni2t} and Sec.~\ref{bent2i}, existing hallucination evaluation benchmarks predominantly rely on response-level assessments, which oversimplify the problem by ignoring the nuanced spectrum of hallucination types and severities.
-This lack of interpretability limits insight into the origins and locations of hallucinations, impeding effective diagnosis and mitigation.
-Advancing explainable and reliable hallucination evaluation is essential to enable root cause analysis, improve model design, and support trustworthy deployment, ultimately fostering greater user confidence through transparent evidence of model output validity.
+Consequently, developing explainability methods that can disentangle and trace these multi-modal reasoning processes remains a significant challenge~\citep{ben2024lvlm, yan2024evaluating}.
+As mentioned in Sec.~\ref{beni2t} and Sec.~\ref{bent2i}, existing hallucination evaluation benchmarks predominantly rely on coarse-grained evaluation metrics, such as accuracy, which oversimplify the problem by ignoring the nuanced spectrum of hallucination types and severities.
+Moreover, as benchmarks built from known datasets,it will inadvertently overlap training data, giving an optimistic view of performance~\citep{tu2025ode}.
+This lack of interpretability and reliability limits insight into the origins and locations of hallucinations, impeding effective diagnosis and mitigation.
+Advancing standardizing benchmark formats and explainable evaluation is therefore critical for enabling root cause analysis and allow more meaningful model comparisons.